Isklar/WolfBot/README.md

 # WolfBot
 A Wolfram Alpha query bot for Discord written in Python.

+:exclamation: The latest working version is likely to be in the async branch :exclamation:

 ## Requirements
 - Python 3.4.2+
 - `aiohttp` library